Sulleys Ceramics

 Pat Fry

 A number of models very similar to Sulleys are labelled as by “Pat Fry”.
 Pat was a friend and collaborator of Mrs Barton and assisted with the Sulleys models at one time before going off to do her own thing.
-Pat Fry models appear however very often to be from the same moulds as Sulleys, and whilst they can be a lot more colourfully decorated, in some cases they are identical and indiscernible from similar labelled Sulleys.
+Pat Fry models very often appear to be from the same moulds as Sulleys, and whilst they can be a lot more colourfully decorated, in some cases they are identical and indiscernible from similar labelled Sulleys.

-The Wivenhoe Collection (updated 27.10.24)
+The Wivenhoe Collection

 A wonderful history of Mrs Barton and Sulleys, and the Wivenhoe Collection with clues as to the Wivenhoe connection can be found on the Wivenhoe History Group's website here, "The Wivenhoe Ceramic Pottery Collection"